elyra-ai/elyra/docs/source/developer_guide/development-workflow.md

 make clean install
 ```

-You can check that the notebook server extension was successful installed with:
+You can check that the notebook server extension was successfully installed with:
 ```bash
 jupyter serverextension list
 ```

-You can check that the JupyterLab extension was successful installed with:
+You can check that the JupyterLab extension was successfully installed with:
 ```bash
 jupyter labextension list
 ```